ra1028/swiftui-atom-properties/README.md

 }
 ```

-Next, create a view to display and edit individual todo items.
+Next, create a view to display a todo item.
+It also supports editing the item.

 ```swift
 struct TodoItem: View {